 Chairperson, PINK Armenia

-Nvard has been working for more than five years at PINK Armenia, the largest LGBT community-based organization in Armenia.
-Elected as Chairperson in 2015, Nvard and her colleagues strive to create a safe space for LGBT people by promoting legal, psychological, and social protection and well-being.
-She also played a major role in the launching of a unique e-magazine, As You, which presents readers with issues related to human rights, sexuality, gender and other issues.
-Currently, Nvard is involved in the feminist movement in Armenia and is an active member of feminist platforms including the Feminist Platform of Armenia, the Young Women’s Network of South Caucasus, as well as the Coalition to Stop Violence against Women.
-Nvard earned bachelor’s and master’s degrees in social work from Yerevan State University.
+Nvard Margaryan has been working for more than five years at PINK Armenia, the largest LGBT community-based organization in Armenia.
+Elected as Chairperson in 2015, Margaryan and her colleagues strive to create a safe space for LGBT people by promoting legal, psychological, and social protection and well-being.
+She also played a major role in the launching of an e-magazine, As You, which presents readers with issues related to human rights, sexuality, gender and other issues.
+Currently Margaryan is involved in women's rights movement in Armenia and is a board member of the Coalition to Stop Violence against Women.
+Margaryan is also a board member of the Non-Discrimination and for Equality Coalition in Armenia.
+In 2018, Margaryan participated in the Transatlantic Inclusion Leaders Network, Young Professionals Summit, and Brussels Forum.
+Margaryan earned bachelor’s and master’s degrees in social work from Yerevan State University.

 Program Manager, Gays and Lesbians of Zimbabwe (GALZ)